George Walters (VC): Crimea

 The losses of the 49th Regiment of Foot in the Battle of Inkermann were:- Killed: Major Dalton, Lieutenant and Adjutant A. S. Armstrong, 2 Sergeants, 1 Drummer, and 37 Rank and File.
 Wounded: Lieutenant Dewar (slightly), 9 Sergeants, 1 Drummer, 98 Rank and File.

 In addition to these, it must be remembered the death of Brigadier-General Henry W. Adams, C.B.
-The whole battle was fought under conditions of such indescribable confusion that it is hardly possible to compile a detailed account of the part played by the 49th.
-Some indication is given by the fact that in seven hours fighting it lost over a hundred and fifty men, about a quarter of its effective strength.
+The whole battle was fought under such conditions that in seven hours fighting the 49th lost over 150 men, about a quarter of its effective strength.

-In total the British lost about 2,400 troops, the French about 1,000 and the Russians an estimated 11,000.
 After Inkermann, the 49th returned to the duties of the siege.
-The Digest of Service is silent on the subject of privation and disease but everyone knows what the miseries of the army were in that first winter on the bleak heights of the Chersonese, with insufficient shelter and food, in great cold, and in such visitations as that of the great storm which devastated the crowded harbour of Balaklava on 14 November 1854.
-The only allusion in the Digest is a statement which shows that in the Crimean War the 49th Regiment of Foot lost 191 officers and men by disease, besides 178 invalided.
+The Digest of Service shows that in the Crimean War the 49th Regiment of Foot lost 191 officers and men by disease, besides 178 invalided.

 The 49th saw the Crimea War out to the end.
 It survived the first terrible winter on the plateau, not without heavy losses, and fought on in the trenches until eventually Sebastopol fell and the war ended.
 Even then it did not leave the theatre immediately, but spent a second winter there, although fortunately under conditions of luxury compared to those of the earlier one.

-A Royal Warrant issued on 29 January 1856 founded the Victoria Cross.
-The warrant announced the creation of a single decoration available to the Army and Royal Navy, which was intended to reward 'individual instances of merit and valour' and which 'we are desirous should be highly prized and eagerly sought after'.
-The warrant laid down fifteen 'rules and ordinances'.
-Essentially, the award was intended for extreme bravery in the presence of the enemy.
-It was also decided that the cross should be made from metal of little intrinsic value.
-It was intended that it should be bronze and cast from metal melted down from two cannon supposedly captured from the Russians at Sebastopol in the Crimean War.
+Victoria Cross

+A royal warrant issued on 29 January 1856 founded the Victoria Cross.
+It was more than a year after the royal warrant was signed that the first awards of the VC were published in the London Gazette on 24 February 1857.
+George Walter's deed was gazetted as follows:

+The 26 June 1857 was chosen by Queen Victoria as a suitable day to bestow the new award on the recipients, when a grand parade was laid on in Hyde Park that she 'herself' attended on horseback.
+An extract in Queen Victoria’s Day Diary is as follows: